Welcome to the new KidsHealth website! See what is new.

 • 'PURPLE Crying'

 The period of 'PURPLE crying' refers to a time period when some pēpi (babies) begin crying more and may be hard to settle.
-This usually starts at about 2 weeks of age and peaks at 8 weeks.
-It usually ends by 12 weeks of age.
+This usually peaks at 6 to 8 weeks before settling down around the 3rd to 4th month.
 The good news is that the period of PURPLE crying will end!

 • Button Battery Dangers For Children